bolliebrain/save-our-library/README.md

 Option 2 - See Donations
 Option 3 - Exit
 - The user is prompted to choose one of the menu options by entering a number and if input incorrectly, an error message will be displayed until the user has input a correct option.

 ![Welcome Menu](documentation/features/01-welcome-menu.png)

-2. Donate - submit name
+2. Donate - Submit Name:
+- The Donate - Submit Name is first requested when the user selects Option 1 - Donate.
+- The user is prompted to provide a name or type anonymous if they dont want to give their details.
+If symbols, numbers or blank is input an error message will be displayed until the user has input a correct option.

 ![Submit Name](documentation/features/02-submit-name.png)

-3. Donate - enter amount
+3. Donate - enter amount:
+- The Donate - Enter Amount is then requested after the user has provided their name.
+They are asked to input how much they would like to donate, rounded to the pound.
+If letters, symbols or blanks are input an error message will be displayed until the user has input a correct option.

 ![Enter Amount](documentation/features/03-enter-amount.png)

-4. Donate - leave a message
+4. Donate - leave a message:
+- The Donate - leave a message is finally requested for the user to write anything down that will appear on the wall for viewers to see.
+This option can be left blank.

 ![Leave Message](documentation/features/04-leave-message.png)

-5. See other donations and messages
+5. See other donations and messages:
+- The user can view all donations and messages that are input retrospectively, including their own once submitted.
+- The total raised is also provided.
 ![See Donations](documentation/features/05-see-donations.png)

-6. Exit
+6. Exit:
+- The user can leave the application completely when finished and will be provided with a message.

 ![Exit](documentation/features/06-exit.png)

 ### How these features support the User Stories

 ### Features which could be implemented in the future
+- how many donations were made in a month
+- how many donations were made by a specific person

 ## Design